- Prevent injuries

 Learn more about Total Worker Health®, a strategy integrating occupational safety and health protection with health promotion to prevent worker injury and illness and advance health and well-being.
 In particular, Fundamentals of Total Worker Health (TWH) Approaches: Essential Elements for Advancing Worker Safety, Health, and Well-being is an excellent resource for any organization ready to get started.

-Oregon Healthy Workforce Center; Total Worker Health® Center of Excellence (Oregon Institute of Occupational Health Sciences)
+YourWorkpath (Oregon Healthy Workforce Center, a Total Worker Health® Center of Excellence, which is part of the Oregon Institute of Occupational Health Sciences)

 Measuring your progress

 Where do you start and how do you know you're making a difference?
 These resources will help you answer those questions.